Living Learning Program

 Are you passionate about human rights and social justice that empowers members of society?

 The Social Work (BSW) Learning Cluster is a program-specific experience offered to Laurier-Brantford students enrolled in the BSW program and living in residence.
 With the guidance of the Learning Cluster Advisor, an upper-year BSW student, first-year students will work together throughout the year to build community, focus on the balance of academic and social programming, and connect students to campus and community resources.
+The Learning Cluster’s facilitated learning experiences are designed to inspire, challenge, and develop first-year students by providing tools for success in the program, and explore the practice-based learning of BSW, which includes the principles of human rights and social justice to empower members of society, particularly those who are disadvantaged by the social dynamics of class, race, gender, age, ability etc.

 We invite you to apply if you:

-- Are a student in the BSW program.
+- Are a student in the BSW program

-- Would enjoy working with a BSW faculty member in a residence setting.
+- Would enjoy working with a BSW faculty member in a residence setting

 What will you be doing in the Residence Learning Cluster?
 Check out a few examples:

-- Engage with alumni of the BSW program.
+- Engage with alumni of the BSW program

-- Get to know local organizations and businesses in the Brantford region.
+- Get to know local organizations and businesses in the Brantford region

-- Explore career opportunities beyond the BSW program.
+- Explore career opportunities beyond the BSW program

 Who will be your future campus partner?